iotaledger/iota-wiki/docs/learn/wallets/firefly-wallet.md

 # The Firefly Wallet

-The Secure Entrypoint to the IOTA Ecosystem.
+The Secure entry point to the IOTA Ecosystem.

 Firefly is built with the future in mind.
 It will evolve into a tool that offers much more than being just a Software Wallet for your IOTA Tokens.
 Firefly has a modular design that makes it easy to add innovative new features later on.